Drommedhar/SoulsModConfigurator/README.md

 - Special thanks to contributors who help improve and maintain this tool
 - A very special thanks to [Divi](https://www.twitch.tv/divi) who let's me use her Twitch Emotes and her community for the idea and testing

-- Also for DS1 I"m using my forks of [Dark-Souls-Enemy-Randomizer](https://github.com/Drommedhar/Dark-Souls-Enemy-Randomizer) and [DarkSoulsItemRandomizer](https://github.com/Drommedhar/DarkSoulsItemRandomizer) which are adjusted to allow CLI arguments and use INI files for configuration.
+- Also for DS1 I'm using my forks of [Dark-Souls-Enemy-Randomizer](https://github.com/Drommedhar/Dark-Souls-Enemy-Randomizer) and [DarkSoulsItemRandomizer](https://github.com/Drommedhar/DarkSoulsItemRandomizer) which are adjusted to allow CLI arguments and use INI files for configuration.

+## Support
+If you want to support me, feel free to [Buy me a Coffee](https://coff.ee/drommedhar) or donate over [PayPal](https://www.paypal.com/paypalme/drommedhar)